Emanuele Suagher: Second loan to Carpi

 After being 3 times an unused substitute in the first part of the season, on 4 January 2016, Suagher was loaned back to Carpi on a 6-month loan deal.
 On 9 January he made his Serie A debut as a substitute replacing Jerry Mbakogu in the 91st minute of a 2–1 home win over Udinese.
 On 24 January he played his first entire match in Serie A for Carpi, a 1–1 away draw against Inter.
 Suagher ended his loan to Carpi with 9 appearances, including 8 as a starter but Carpi was relegated in Serie B.

 Loan to Bari

 On 25 January 2017, Suagher was signed by Serie B club Bari on a season-long loan.

 Loan to Avellino and Cesena

 On 24 July 2017, Suagher was loaned to Serie B club Avellino on a season-long loan deal.
 In January 2018 he joined to Serie B club Cesena on a 6-month loan deal.

 Third loan to Carpi

 On 3 August 2018, Suagher joined for the third time to Carpi on loan until 30 June 2019.

 Ternana

 On 11 July 2019, he joined Ternana on a 2-year contract.

 Feralpisalò

 On 15 July 2021, he signed a two-year contract with Feralpisalò.
 On 27 January 2022, he joined Vibonese on loan.

 Pro Sesto

 On 25 August 2022, Suagher moved to Pro Sesto.

+Mantova

+On 14 July 2023, Suagher joined Mantova on a one-season deal.

+On 17 January 2024, following the 6th cruciate ligament of his career, Suagher announced his retirement as a footballer.
+He concurrently announced that he would be switching careers and joining Mantova as a member of coach Davide Possanzini's team.